eweracs/glyphs-scripts/README.md

 ## Make Web Weights
 Converts master and instance weight values into USWeightClass values based on naming.
 Calculates AVAR table for correct interpolation.
 Takes care of intermediate layer values as well.

-## Set Kern On Base Models
-Sets a pre-defined (but editable) list of kerning pairs as zero models for Kern On.
-Allows for capital kerning and per-master settings.

 ## Write AVAR
 Writes an AVAR table based on stem weights.
 Affects only weight, regardless of axis count.